Here’s a quick, true, inspirational story that helps to illustrate my point today..

 Are you comfortable in sharing success with others?

-Misunderstanding the importance of strategic alliances, where you partner with other talented people to achieve the vision that has been set, will most likely at the very least, greatly hamper your efforts to achieve it.
+Misunderstanding the importance of strategic alliances, where you partner with other talented people to achieve the vision will most likely at the very least, greatly hamper your efforts to achieve it.

 Can you think of any strengths you need to align yourself with?